 This disorder is characterized by impulsivity as well as persistent patterns of instability in affect, self-image, and relationships.

-Learn more about schizophrenia spectrum disorders and other psychotic disorders treated at Belmont Behavioral Hospital in Philadelphia, Pennsylvania
+Learn more about schizophrenia spectrum disorders and other psychotic disorders treated at Belmont Behavioral Health System in Philadelphia, Pennsylvania

 Brief psychotic disorder